zenoss/zendev/README.md

     * `cd ~/src`
 1. Initialize an environment, the metis name is arbitrary.
 This may take some time.
     * `zendev init metis`
-    * to use stable version of zendev (tags can be found in https://github.com/zenoss/product-assembly)
+    * to use stable version of Zenoss (tags can be found in https://github.com/zenoss/product-assembly)
         * `zendev init -t <tag> <yourEnvironmentName>` (i.e.$  zendev init -t 7.0.18 zenoss718x)
 1. Go to the valid directory
    * `cd ~/src`